Call for Proposals

 - Drake University’s Presence in the Toledo District of Southern Belize: Maximizing Our Impact While Minimizing Our Footprint

-The deadline for proposals is May 4, 2018.
-Proposals should be sent to Denise Ganpat (firstname.lastname@example.org).
-The review committee typically consists of the members of the Nelson Institute Advisory Group, two additional faculty representatives from the Global Engagement Advisory Committee (GEAC), and a staff member from the Grants Office.
-Award notification will occur by June 1, 2018.
+Send your proposal to the Nelson Institute Faculty Director, Professor Jimmy Senteza, by January 27, 2023.
+The review committee typically consists of the Director of the Nelson Institute, the Executive Director of Global Engagement, two additional faculty representatives from the Global Engagement Advisory Committee (GEAC), and a staff member from the Sponsored Programs Administration and Research Compliance office.
+Award notification will occur by January 31, 2023.

-Teams are encouraged to consult with the Interim Director of the Nelson Institute as they prepare their proposals (email@example.com).
-The successful grant team will be expected to submit a formal progress report by June 30, 2019 and a final grant report by June 30, 2020.
+Teams are encouraged to consult with the Director of the Nelson Institute as they prepare their proposals.
+The successful grant team will be expected to submit a formal progress report by January 31, 2024, and a final grant report by January 31, 2025.

 Successful proposals will include the following elements/criteria: